Show Don’t Tell: 3 Ways To Use Observation In Emotional Storytelling

 But the way she described the syrup trailing off the side of his fork—like it couldn't wait to escape either—was the detail that made the whole room hang on every word.

-That defining line that saved her story was the result of pure observation.
+That use of ‘show don’t tell’ was the defining line that saved her story was the result of pure observation.

 That's what makes people invested in your story.